osisoft/sample-adh-time_series-dotnet/SdsTsDotNet/SAMPLE.md

 ### Step 1.
 Instantiate an SDS client and Obtain an authentication token

-With basic settings and configuration ready we can now authenticate against ADH and initlize the ADH client library
+With basic settings and configuration ready we can now authenticate against Cds and initlize the Cds client library

 ```cs --source-file ./Program.cs --project ./SdsTsDotNet.csproj --region step1 --session TestSample